nikouu/Adafruit-Feather-CO2-Meter/README.md

 #### Power saving with a deep sleep

-The battery lasts about 12 hours with the first stable release and I think it can do far better.
+The 400mAh battery lasts (very) approximately 6 hours with the first stable release and I think it can do far better.
 But first, let's understand the power usage patterns.
 I'll be using a [Multifunctional USB Digital Tester - USB A and C](https://www.adafruit.com/product/4232) to get the readings.

 | Scenario   | Description                                                                   | Reading     | Notes                                                                           |
 | ---------- | ----------------------------------------------------------------------------- | ----------- | ------------------------------------------------------------------------------- |